 If you’re a limited company contractor, you already calculate your personal tax liabilities via Self-Assessment, so you need to declare the total amount of Child Benefit you received during each tax year.
 Your tax bill will be adjusted according to the level of income you receive.

 However, if you’re contracting via an umbrella company, and don’t usually fill in a Self Assessment form, you should register here.

 You can deduct a number of things from your gross income (such as pension contributions) before working out the amount of income you receive (for Child Benefit purposes).

 Find out if you are liable to pay the High Income Child Benefit Tax Charge at self-assessment time by using this Government tax calculator, alongside some easy-to-digest guides to the Child Benefit tax rules.

 For more information on registering for self-assessment, visit this HMRC page.

-There are a number of ways to mitigate against losing your Child Benefit entitlement (for example, splitting company income with your spouse), so make sure you discuss your tax situation with your accountant.
+There are a number of ways to mitigate against losing your Child Benefit entitlement (for example, splitting company income with your spouse, or investing more in a pension), so make sure you discuss your tax situation with your accountant.